What Is Lactase?

 - Buying products where the lactose has already been completely broken down, by pre-treating lactose-containing liquids with liquid lactase drops.

-- Or by taking a lactase tablet or pill supplement when consuming foods that have more lactose in them than you can tolerate.
+- Taking a lactase tablet or pill supplement when consuming foods that have more lactose in them than you can tolerate.

 Can lactase enzymes help with lactose intolerance?